Looks

 - Follow: Assign a Look number for non-linear playback.
 Example: Look 4 Follow 2.
 If you are in Look 4 and tap Go, you transition to Look 2.

 - Effect: When you record an Effect into a Look, the Effect number is displayed here.
-In the future, you will also be able assign an Effect to playback with your Look by typing the number here.
+This cannot be edited here.

 - Macro: Not yet implemented.